Showing posts sorted by date for query dining plan. Sort by relevance Show all posts

 The Skyliner Gondola

 Transportation - You have free transportation once you arrive at your Disney resort.
 So, there is no need for a rental car.
 The resort shuttles run every 5-25 minutes which varies depending on the time of day.
 Some off-property resorts offer shuttles but they may only come two times a day or every hour.
+And this is all if the hotel even offers theme park transfers.

 If you decide to drive or rent a car to give you more flexibility, keep in mind that theme park parking is $30/day for non-resort guests (free if you're staying on property).